casdoor/casdoor-website/docs/how-to-connect/cli.md

 ## Configuration

-### Casdoor Server Setup
+### Casdoor server

-To use the CLI, you need a configured Casdoor application.
-You have two options:
+You need a Casdoor application for the CLI:

-1. **Using the provided bootstrap data**: An `init_data.json` file is included in the repository to quickly bootstrap Casdoor's configuration.
-Refer to the [Data Initialization documentation](/docs/deployment/data-initialization) for initialization instructions.
+1. **Bootstrap data** — Use the repo’s `init_data.json` and follow [Data initialization](/docs/deployment/data-initialization).

-2. **Manual configuration**: Create an application directly in your Casdoor admin panel and configure it according to your requirements.
+2. **Manual** — Create and configure an application in the Casdoor admin panel.

 ### CLI Configuration

-On first launch, `casdoor-cli` will prompt you to provide a `config.yaml` file containing your Casdoor connection details.
-See the included `config.yaml.example` file in the repository for reference.
+On first run, the CLI prompts for a `config.yaml` with your Casdoor connection details.
+Use the repo’s `config.yaml.example` as a template.

 **Required configuration fields:**